Siegfried Engelmann

-Siegfried "Zig" Engelmann (November 26, 1931 – February 15, 2019) was an American educationalist who co-developed the approach to instruction termed "Direct Instruction" (DI).
+Siegfried "Zig" Engelmann (November 26, 1931 – February 15, 2019) was an American educationalist who co-developed the Direct Instruction (DI) teaching method.
 Engelmann was Professor Emeritus of Education at the University of Oregon and Director of the National Institute for Direct Instruction.
 He wrote more than 100 curricula using DI principles and numerous other books and articles.

 Biography

 Siegfried Engelmann was born November 26, 1931, in Chicago, Illinois.
 After graduating with class honors in philosophy from University of Illinois Urbana-Champaign in 1955, he spent time in a variety of occupations, from working in exploratory oil drilling to being a science editor.
 While working as a marketing director in the early 1960s, Engelmann became interested with how children learn.
-This interest began with examining how much exposure was required for a young child to learn a motto or an advertising theme and what effects reinforcing presentations would have on learning rates.
+This interest began with examining how much exposure was required for a young child to learn a motto or an advertising jingle, and what effects reinforcing presentations would have on learning rates.
 He began working with preschoolers, including his own children, focusing first on topics related to advertising and then on more academic content.
-In 1964, he left his job in advertising and became a research associate at the Institute for Research on Exceptional Children at the University of Illinois at Champaign-Urbana, working with Carl Bereiter.
-In 1970, he moved from the University of Illinois to the University of Oregon in Eugene, becoming a professor in the university's College of Education.
+In 1964, he left his job in advertising, and became a research associate at the Institute for Research on Exceptional Children at the University of Illinois at Champaign-Urbana, working with Carl Bereiter.
+In 1970, he moved to the University of Oregon in Eugene, becoming a professor in the university's College of Education.